+IP Multicasting and QoS are closely related since most applications that are suited for multicasting normally desire QoS support.
+It is thus essential to design techniques to support QoSaware multicasting in the Internet [6], [7], [8].
 Two major problems need to be addressed to support DiffServ multicasting.
-One of them is the Neglected Reservation Sub-tree Problem (NRS-Problem) [12], and the other is associated with marking/remarking schemes.
+One of them is the Neglected Reservation Sub-tree Problem (NRS-Problem) [9], and the other is associated with marking/remarking schemes.
 We have proposed a DiffServ-aware multicasting technique that provides solutions for both the problems.
-The proposed DiffServ-Aware Multicasting (DAM) framework has two components.
+The proposed DiffServ-Aware Multicasting (DAM) framework has two main components.
 First, a Weighted Traffic Conditioning (WTC) table is located in every DiffServ edge router with a goal to maintain SLA integrity.
-By looking up the WTC table, multicast traffic is conditioned based on the amount of outgoing traffic rather than that of incoming traffic.
 The second component is the Receiver-Initiated Marking (RIM) scheme to support heterogeneous QoS requirements within a multicast group.
-Both the components are designed to respond to the group membership changes.
-In short, DAM can support QoS-enabled multicasting in DiffServ domain without violating the SLAs of a heterogeneous and dynamically changing group.
+The performance and impacts of DAM on various classes of traffic (unicast, multicast, AF, and EF) have been analyzed through simulations.
+In summary, DAM can support QoS-enabled multicasting in DiffServ domain without violating the SLAs of a heterogeneous and dynamically changing group.

 The rest of the paper is organized as following.
-In Section 2, DiffServ multicast network model is given and NRSproblem is discussed.
-DAM and its building blocks - weighted traffic conditioning model and receiver-initiated marking scheme are proposed in Section 3.
-The implementation details are summarized is illustrated in Section 4.
-Performance analysis and simulation results are presented in Section 5, followed by the concluding remarks in Section 6.
+In Section II, DiffServ multicasting problems are discussed.
+DAM and its building blocks are proposed in Section III.
+The implementation details are summarized is illustrated in Section IV.
+Simulation results are presented in Section V, followed by the concluding remarks in Section VI.